borenstein-lab/fishtaco/source/execution.rst

 Examples
 --------
-The *fishtaco/examples* directory contains the following files:
+The *fishtaco/examples* directory contains the following:

 - the file *METAPHLAN_taxa_vs_SAMPLE_for_K00001.tab* contains scaled abundance measurements of 10 species in 213 samples from the HMP dataset
 - the file *WGS_KO_vs_SAMPLE_MUSiCC_only_K00001.tab* contains MUSiCC-corrected abundance values for the K00001 orthology group in the same samples